 Average low temperatures for Great Plains customers are in the high 40's in September and 30's in October.
 It is hard to predict when the first cold snap will hit, but you can be ready for it.

-For a list of licensed heating contractors refer to your local telephone directory.
+For a list of licensed heating contractors refer to your local directory or search online.

-To sign up for Balanced Billing, call 877-267-4764 or visit www.gpng.com.
+TO SIGN UP FOR BALANCED BILLING, call 877-267-4764 or visit www.gpng.com.